bull2023x/movie_search_app/GettingStart.md

 ```
 4. Pinning a Release on GitHub

-In this repo, go to the Releases tab.
+1．In this repo, go to the Releases tab.

-Click Draft a new release.
+2. Click Draft a new release.

-Tag the current commit (e.g. v1.0.0), add release notes, and Publish.
+3. Tag the current commit (e.g. v1.0.0), add release notes, and Publish.

-Users can now download source code for that version directly.
+4. Users can now download source code for that version directly.

 Enjoy your OCR‑powered, containerized Java demo!
 Feel free to open an issue or PR for enhancements.